olibartfast/object-detection-inference/docs/ExportInstructions.md

 ## Note
-Opencv-dnn module loads onnx models
+Opencv-dnn module loads onnx models except for yolov4 .weights

 ### Export the model for the inference
 ## YOLOv8